 Moving to Dublin from the UK

-The public healthcare system in Ireland is much newer than the NHS and is generally regarded as providing an inferior service.
+The public healthcare system in Ireland is newer than the NHS but is generally regarded as providing an inferior service.
 Many types of treatment require payment e.g. a visit to accident and emergency costs roughly €100, a GP appointment up to €60.
 Private health insurance is available from four providers - Vhi, Quinn, GloHealth and Aviva - and about half of Dubliners take the private approach.

-The property crash in Ireland was much more precipitous than that in the UK due to a huge glut in housing.
+The property crash in Ireland was much more damaging than that in the UK due to a huge glut in housing.
 The Dublin housing market now seems to be stabilising, with price rises seen in early 2013 - the first time since the crash.
 Nevertheless, those selling in the UK to buy in Dublin will doubtless find that home buying is much more affordable in the Irish capital.

 Rental prices are also generally lower than in the UK due to the aforementioned surplus of properties.

 Comparing Dublin vs London

 Weather-wise there’s very little to separate London and Dublin.
 They experience a similar range of temperatures, hours of sunshine and precipitation.
 On the whole Dublin might be slightly wetter than London but offers milder winters.

 The cost of living in the Irish capital is significantly lower than that in London largely due to the lower costs of accommodation.
 While you’ll generally pay more at the till for your groceries and to eat out in Dublin, those premiums are much more than offset by lower rents and property prices.

 Dublin is much less congested and polluted than London.
 There are lower average commute times, cleaner air and a much shorter trip to the surrounding countryside - including the beautiful County Wicklow to the south.